justalever/tailwind-navbar/README.md

-# Tailwind CSS Playground
+# Let's Build with Tailwind CSS - Responsive Navbar

-A simple starter project for playing around with Tailwind in a proper PostCSS environment.
+This project users a [simple starter project](https://github.com/tailwindcss/playground.git) for playing around with Tailwind in a proper PostCSS environment.

 To get started: